Thousands Take To London Streets Demanding Cleaner Water - UrduPoint

 Thousands Take To London Streets Demanding Cleaner Water

-Environmental activist and singer Feargal Sharkey and adventurer Bear Grylls were among those planning to join The March for Clean Water, which was backed by groups including Greenpeace, the Wildlife Trusts and British Rowing.
+Environmental activist and singer Feargal Sharkey and Fast Show comedian Paul Whitehouse were among those joining The March for Clean Water, which was backed by groups including Greenpeace, the Wildlife Trusts and British Rowing.

+"Who likes dirty rivers?
+Not I. Lots of people love to use the rivers, waterways, and they're under threat from agricultural pollution and from the water companies," said Whitehouse, star of hit UK show "Gone Fishing".

 Protesters are demanding reviews of water regulator Ofwat and the Environment Agency along with stricter enforcement for water companies who break existing pollution rules.